The dodgrpackage includes three functions for

 and dodgr_isochrones()

-functions include an additional concavity
+functions include an additional concavity parameter to

 return generate concave isodistance or isochrone polygons, defaulting to